-Well, in this case my painting didn’t sell and whatever “exposure” I may have received, wasn’t worth it because there was an important element I didn’t cover in my homework—getting my painting back out of Italy.
+There was an important element I didn’t cover in my homework—getting my painting back out of Italy.
 Who would have guessed that the Italians have stringent regulations in place for any art being shipped out of Italy?
-It was apparently put in place to protect their national treasures from being taken out of the country.
+They were apparently put in place to protect their national treasures from being taken out of the country.
 It didn’t matter that my painting had been shipped in from Canada and was merely being returned.
 The bureaucratic quagmire of paperwork and red tape applied regardless.

-To tell every detail of the sordid tale about an uncooperative organizer, the identity document copies that had to be submitted, the forms that had to be completed, the unhurried Italian bureaucracy, and the three months it took to get my painting back, would take up more space than I have here.
+To tell every detail of the sordid tale about uninformed organizers, the identity document copies that had to be submitted, the forms that had to be completed, the unhurried Italian bureaucracy, and the three months it took to get my painting back, would take up more space than I have here.
 Just take my hard-earned advice and do your homework thoroughly if you’re invited to exhibit abroad.
-It may not always be worth it.

 When I teach graphite drawing I emphasize the importance of a sharp point on the pencil.

 When I’m working in graphite, my pencil sharpener is always close at hand.
-But not only that, I also have a sheet of fine sandpaper upon which to sharpen the point between trips to the sharpener.
+But not only that, I also have a sheet of fine sandpaper upon which to sharpen the point rather than using the pencil-eating sharpener every time.

 I recommend a sharpener like the one in the illustration below.
-It not only sharpens traditional wooden pencils but is able to accommodate propelling pencils as well through a small opening on the side.
+It not only sharpens traditional wooden pencils but is able to accommodate mechanical pencil graphite as well through a small opening on the side.

 These simple measures ensure a sharp enough point all the time for the fine detail we need to produce in botanical drawings.
 But you will find that different artists have different preferences for ensuring sharp pencil points.
-For instance, I’ve seen one artist advocate shaving away the wood and exposing about a half inch of graphite.
-This too is fine, even if unnecessary and a bit tricky.
+For instance, I’ve seen one artist advocate shaving away the wood and exposing at least a half inch of graphite.
+This too is fine, even if unnecessary and a bit tricky using a sharp blade.
 After all, it’s more about the sharp point and less about how you achieve it.